ajtowns/beanbag/README.rst

     ...     i["url"] for i in github.user.watched() )
     False

-POST and PATCH also have syntactic sugar, and you can use array-style references in place of attributes if you're dealing with variable
+You can use array-style references in place of attributes if you're dealing with variable components (or paths that are python reserved words, or otherwise invalid as an attribute):

-components:
+    >>> owner, repo = "ajtowns", "beanbag"
+    >>> watchers = github.repos[owner][repo].watchers()
+    >>> for w in watchers: print w["login"]

+POST and PATCH also have syntactic sugar, and

     >>> # create a fork (POST request with empty body)
     >>> repo = github.repos.ajtowns.beanbag.forks( None )